d3b4g/leonids/_posts/enum.md

 relationship.
 It can be one-way or two-way and is nontransitive.

 > Get-NetDomainTrust

-This cmdlet get all domain trusts including parent, childand external)
+This command enumerate all domain trusts including parent, childand external

 ![source-01](/img/enu11.PNG){: .align-left}

-- Get-NetForestDomain | Get-NetDomainTrust
+> Get-NetForestDomain | Get-NetDomainTrust

 Piping the result of **Get-NetforestDomain** to **Get-NetDomainTrust**  enumerate all the trusts of all the domains found